-Do you know what the difference between scientific disclosure and scientific journalism?
-A earlier analysis may suggest equality between activities, but actually there are differences.
-Scientific journalism are interested in dissemination of information as demonstrated in the study published in Ciência Hoje.
-You see him in action when you open a website, read a newspaper or a magazine leafs talking about the latest discoveries in medicine, physics or biology, for example.
+Do you know the difference among scientific disclosure and scientific journalism?
+An earlier analysis may suggest equality between both activities, but, actually, there are differences.
+Scientific journalism are interested in spread information as demonstrated in the study published in Ciência Hoje.
+You can see it in action while opening a website, read a newspaper or a magazine sheet talking about the latest discoveries in medicine, physics or biology, for instance.

 Science journalism is undoubtedly a very important activity and apparently has obtained some recognition.
-In 2012 occurred the second edition of the National Symposium on Scientific Journalism in Rio de Janeiro.
+In 2012 occurred the second edition of the National Symposium on Scientific Journalism at Rio de Janeiro.
 Since 1999 the State of São Paulo Research Foundation (FAPESP) developed the José Reis Program for Incentive Scientific Journalism and recognizes that:

 The strengthening of the science and technology of a country requires adequate and systematic dissemination by any means of communication, the results of research activities carried out therein.

 We are experiencing an era of almost unrestricted access to the Internet.
-This is not bad, but generates large volumes of information and makes arduous to apply filters that target the public to reliable informations.
-Although the journal Ciência Hoje point that journalists in Latin America has plenty of enthusiasm for the profession, FAPESP still sees a lack of motivation and training as serious problems in Brazil.
+This is not bad, but generates a huge volume of information and makes arduous to apply filters that lead the public to reliable informations.
+Although the journal Ciência Hoje point that journalists in Latin America has plenty of enthusiasm for the profession, FAPESP still see a lack of motivation and training as serious problems in Brazil.

 About 80% of them (Latin American journalists) do not think that science journalism is in crisis, 91% recommend the profession and 98% see themselves working in the area over the next five years (Ciência Hoje).